Workload Charter

 Our employees have a fair and reasonable workload.

 Impact on staff workload is considered in the development of all new and revised policies.
-Policy development is well considered and based on solid rationale, full consultation and involvement of employees and union representatives.
+Policy development is based on solid rationale, full consultation, and involvement of employees and union representatives.

-Opportunities for working together to share best practice and resources between schools and phases, building internal and external networks that support excellence across the Trust.
+We promote opportunities for collaboration — sharing best practice and resources between schools and phases, and building internal and external networks that support excellence across the Trust.

-A commitment to review the report writing arrangement systems across all schools within the Trust.
+We are committed to reviewing report-writing systems across all schools within the Trust.

 The culture within our schools promotes vulnerable trust, leaders show compassion and actively foster a culture that aligns to our Gospel values.

 As a growing Trust, developing our culture is important to us.
-A family of schools, inspired by Christ we are committed to our shared objectives and our collective responsibility to deliver excellent education to all pupils.
+A family of schools inspired by Christ, we are committed to shared objectives and collective responsibility to deliver excellent education to all pupils.

-Those who attend school and work within the Trust feel safe, happy and are treated with respect.
-Safeguarding is everyone's responsibility.
+Those who attend and work within our schools feel safe, happy, and respected.
+Safeguarding is everyone’s responsibility.

 The health, safety and wellbeing of our employees is essential to building better schools, better communities and better futures in Christ.

-We encourage all staff to use their own professional judgement when sending or accessing their emails.
-There is no expectation that emails received outside of working hours are to be responded to.
+We encourage all staff to use their professional judgement when sending or accessing emails.
+There is no expectation that emails received outside working hours must be answered.

-Employees have access to confidential counselling through a self-referral portal, access to occupational health and physiotherapy.
+Employees have access to confidential counselling, occupational health, and physiotherapy services.

-Recognising an increase in stress and anxiety within the education sector over the years, wellbeing has been identified as a strategic priority.
+Recognising increasing stress and anxiety across education, wellbeing has been identified as a strategic priority.

 High quality professional development.

-Professional development is informed by quality assurance programmes centered around developmental feedback, coaching and support.
-We ensure that all staff have access to bespoke high-quality feedback, coaching and CPD opportunities.
-As a Trust, we have high expectations and continue to strive for excellence.
-We believe that ‘getting better never stops’.
+Professional development is informed by robust quality assurance, centred around feedback, coaching, and support.
+All staff have access to bespoke CPD opportunities.
+We believe that “getting better never stops.”

-Employees receive both professional and personal CPD within our Trust, this will contribute to the development of healthy organisations where vulnerable trust sits at the heart.
+Employees receive both professional and personal development within our Trust, contributing to a healthy organisation built on vulnerable trust.